ambisign-gavin/react-native-android-background-geolocation/README.md

 }
 ```

-The location information is the argument be passed to the event listener.
+The location information is the argument passed to the event listener.

 ---